-See the Arm[®] System Memory Management Unit Architecture Specification, SMMU architecture versions 3.0 and version 3.2 for information about the preceding transactions and their attributes.
+See the Arm® System Memory Management Unit Architecture Specification, SMMU architecture versions 3.0 and version 3.2 for information about the preceding transactions and their attributes.

-TBUs that are connected to a PCIe Root Complex must have the pcie_mode input signal tied HIGH, as the table in A.20 TBU tie-off signals on page Appx-A-177 describes.
+TBUs that are connected to a PCle Root Complex must have the pcie_mode input signal tied HIGH, as the table in A.20 TBU tie-off signals on page 168 describes.

-Slave interface memory type attribute handling
+3.3.10.1.1 Slave interface memory type attribute handling

-The memory attributes that apply to the TBS interface are contained in the AxCACHE and AxDOMAIN signals.
+The AxCACHE and AxDOMAIN signals contain the memory attributes that apply to the TBS interface.